cjoana/cjoana.github.io/index.md

 # [About me](/about)

-I am a doctoral researcher interested in numerical relativity and cosmology under the supervision of Christophe Ringeval and Sebastien Clesse.
+I am a doctoral researcher interested in numerical relativity and cosmology under the supervision of [Christophe Ringeval](https://curl.group/members/chris.html) and [Sebastien Clesse](https://sebclesse.wixsite.com/clesse).
 I am affiliated to UCLouvian - [CURL](https://curl.group), located at the beautiful town of Louvain-la-Neuve, in Belgium.

 In my work I performe numerical simulations to study different topics of the early universe.
-During the first year of my PhD, I studied the initial conditions problem for cosmic inflation (see [paper](https://arxiv.org/abs/2011.12190) and [post](https://cjoana.github.io/cosmo/preinflation)).
+During the first year of my PhD, I studied the initial conditions problem for cosmic inflation (see [paper](https://arxiv.org/abs/2011.12190) and [post](https://cjoana.github.io/cosmo/preinflation)), as well the process of preheating (see [paper](https://arxiv.org/abs/2202.07604) and [post](https://cjoana.github.io/cosmo/preheating)).
 Currently my reaserch focuses on multi-field inflation, the reheating and also primordial black hole formation.
 I am a developer of [GRChombo](https://www.grchombo.org), the numerical relativity code I use for my simulations.

 In the past, I enjoyed working in other interdisciplinary areas:

 * From 2016-2018, I have worked for the [INM-6](https://www.fz-juelich.de/inm/inm-6/EN/Home/home_node_INM6.html) at the Juelich Research Center for neuroscience research in Germany.
 I helped with the modeling and analysis of electrophysiological data from macaque visual cortices in relation to the animal's eye movements during free-viewing.
-Together with [Pedro Maldonado](https://neurosistemas.cl) in U. Chile, we are finalising a manuscript that should be posted soon.
+Check out this [paper](https://www.nature.com/articles/s41598-022-09405-4) for more information.

 * Earlier, in 2012, I enjoyed an internship grant to work in [Tim Byrnes Lab](https://nyu.timbyrnes.net) for quantum computing, previously located at the NII in Tokyo (currenlty at NYU-Shanghai).
 Together we wrote a [paper](https://arxiv.org/abs/1612.00629) on producing steady-state negative Wigner function light within exciton-polariton systems.
 Such methodologies  could be used in the context of continuous-variables in quantum computing.